-In the sequel, the size N of the population being fixed, we will suppress the superscripts N in all the notations.
+We recall that, for the rest of the paper, the size N of the population is fixed.
+We will therefore suppress the superscripts N in all the notations.
 In addition we do not indicate the initial configuration when an estimate is true for all initial configurations.